Shubhayu-Das/UART-basys3/README.md

 Iniitally, I intended to utilize to transfer data from the PC to the FPGA, but UART is waay too slow for this(duh).
 I will try to implement SPI and then eventually USB 2.0 for this purpose.(wish me luck, the USB 2.0 specification is a scary 650 pages).

+**Sidenotes:**
+1. This was originally a course assignment, where we were provided with someone else's code.
+I choose to make things hard(and therefore fun) for myself and implement everything from scratch, in my own way.
+2. \[update\] My stupid self realized that USB works on 5V.
+My FPGA's IO is limited to 3.3V(cross-check this).
+So I either use a fast enough level shifter, or ditch the project for now.
+I'm afraid it will have to be the latter.
+3. I actually managed to get VGA working.
+I am trying to see if I can somehow tranfer enough data at a baud rate of 921600.
+My current plan is to transfer a scaled down image and then run upscaling algorithms on the FPGA.
+Killing two birds with one stone.

 --------------------

 ### Tools required to get this project working